ome/ome-contributing/OMEROiviewer.rst

 **To test in**: OMERO.iviewer

 #.
+With the OMERO.iviewer configured as the default viewer in webclient, adjust settings in Preview panel and then click "Full Viewer" to open iviewer.

+    - |C| that the rendering settings are in the URL and are respected (channels on/off, levels etc.).
+    - |C| that adding Zoom, X, Y, Z & T to URL are respected in big / multi-plane image as appropriate: e.g. ?zm=50&x=300&y=500&z=10&t=5

+#.
+In webclient, select multiple Images or a Dataset or Well and test "Open with > OMERO.iviewer".

+#.
 In the left hand column, note the images thumbnails.

     - |C| that scrolling to the bottom of the column loads more images from the same dataset or selection